 Browman, a retail developer that built the adjacent Lucky shopping center, acquired the Palmtag in 2003.

-The company announced in spring 2006 that it hoped to restore the deteriorating structure and had signed an agreement with Peet's
+The company announced in spring 2006 that it hoped to restore the deteriorating structure and had signed an agreement with Peet's that would make the coffee shop a centerpiece of the rehabilitated building.

 But the developers came back to the city this year and said the two-story building was in such poor shape that restoration was not economically feasible.
 They proposed taking it down and putting a more conventional one-story retail building in its place.